Service Management Blog

 When you contact technical support about an error in your word processor, they can always help you resolve that error dialog box that pops up.
 They can also help you figure out what plugin isn’t working and remove it.

-However, when you say, “I’m writing a paper in APA format and I need to know how to make the first page header different than subsequent pages,” technical support will probably come up short.
+However, when you say, “I’m writing a paper in APA format and I need to know how to make the first page header different from subsequent pages,” technical support will probably come up short.

 This is where customer service steps in and can offer distinguishing value.
 Customer service means knowing what the customer is going through and helping to find a solution.

 Continuing with our example, a good customer service rep would understand what APA format means.
 They will also know that if someone is asking questions about how to write a paper, they are probably rushed and on a tight deadline.
-If your customer service rep don’t know the answer right away, the rep knows how to get customers in touch with the right resources.
+If your customer service rep doesn’t know the answer right away, the rep knows how to get customers in touch with the right resources.

 You should consider adding customer service practices to existing technical support groups.